 This is because linoleic acid is metabolized into arachidonic acid in the body.
 Numerous studies have demonstrated that both arachidonic acid and linoleic acid (not to be confused with the omega-3 fat alpha-linolenic acid) promote breast cancer.
 Now a new study has reported the mechanism of action by which arachidonic acid promotes the migration and invasion of triple negative ER-/PR-/HER2- breast cancer cells.

 Common cooking oils are sources of linoleic acid acid

 Public health campaigns to reduce levels of consumption of saturated fat and partially-hydrogenated oil have left the impression that vegetable oils are a healthy choice.
 However, safflower oil, sunflower oil, corn oil, and soybean oil all contain high proportions of linoleic acid and consumption of them should be limited.
-Better choices are olive oil, walnut oil and canola oil, which have better fat profiles and are also associated with reduced risk of breast cancer.
-Other low omega-6 fats include coconut oil and macadamia nut oil.
-Peanut oil falls in between, but is not recommended because it contains a trace amount of a compound that can promote breast cancer metastasis.
+Better choices are olive oil and walnut oil, which have better fat profiles and are also associated with reduced risk of breast cancer.

 Latest research reports how arachidonic acid facilitates migration and invasion